 Transportation and logistics

-In addition to releases linked to the management of plastic waste during its transportation, the distribution of goods, including plastic in any of its intermediate forms before it is incorporated or turned in a product, can lead to plastic leaving the intended cycle .
+In addition to releases linked to the management of plastic waste during its transportation, the distribution of goods, including plastic in any of its intermediate forms before it is incorporated or turned in a product, can lead to plastic leaving the intended cycle (UNEP, 2016; UNEP and GRID-Arendal, 2016).
 Most of the transfer of goods, including waste, will happen alongside the transport infrastructure network.
 Due to the lack of specific assessments on the contribution from releases during transportation, and as for shipping, a map of the main transportation network including roads and harbours would improve the understanding of the areas where potential inputs can occur.
 Information on the density of the transportation network and the traffic on that network can provide a proxy for the potential intensity for release.
+The Arctic Ship Traffic Database contains information also on ports in the Arctic that could be used to gauge the intensity of port activity to identify which of the port areas could potentially be receiving the largest inputs.

 Extractive sector, construction and tourism

-Finally, the extractive sector, including agriculture and mining, construction and tourism, also run all or part of their operations outdoors in the natural environment and may also be a source of plastic release into the environment The distribution and intensity of the activity of these sectors in the Arctic watershed is highly variable and may overall not represent a large contribution but again, there are no assessments or studies on the contributions from these sectors to plastic pollution in the Arctic region.
+Finally, the extractive sector, including agriculture and mining, construction and tourism, also run all or part of their operations outdoors in the natural environment and may also be a source of plastic release into the environment (UNEP, 2016; UNEP and GRID-Arendal, 2016).
+The distribution and intensity of the activity of these sectors in the Arctic watershed is highly variable and may overall not represent a large contribution but again, there are no assessments or studies on the contributions from these sectors to plastic pollution in the Arctic region.
 The compilation of proxy indicators for the potential release from these activities - such as geographic distribution and how plastic intensive they are (i.e., plasticulture, amount of plastic used in Arctic construction, single-plastic use in outdoor tourism industry), and indications on the ratio of release into the environment - would allow a better assessment of their potential contribution to marine litter and the need for remediation.

 2. Pathways and Distribution

-Description and understanding of the pathways of entry of marine plastic pollution into Arctic waters is a crucial element in tracing the pollution back to its sources and developing preventive policies and action.
+[Description and understanding of the pathways of entry of marine plastic pollution into the Arctic marine environment is a crucial element in tracing the pollution back to its sources and developing preventive policies and action.
 In addition, the knowledge and understanding of the distribution of marine plastic pollution within the Arctic is limited and therefore the consideration of potential pathways and documented (if any) inflow of plastic pollution to the Arctic Ocean is a meaningful proxy to the distribution by pointing at likely areas for passage or (temporary) accumulation of plastic particles.]

 The description and understanding of the pathways of the entry of marine plastic pollution into Arctic waters is a crucial element in tracing the pollution back to its sources and developing preventive policies and action.
 In addition, the knowledge and understanding of the distribution of marine plastic pollution within the Arctic is limited and therefore the consideration of potential pathways and documented (if any) entry or inflow of plastic pollution to the Arctic Ocean is a meaningful proxy to its distribution, pointing at likely areas for passage or (temporary) accumulation of plastic particles.
 Understanding of the fate of plastic pollution within the Arctic will allow consideration of measures for the removal and therefore reduction of potential impacts caused by the accumulation of plastic particles.